Sparrowium/Documentation/Computer Engineering/Computer Engineering.md

 - Computer engineering usually deals with areas including writing software and firmware for embedded microcontrollers, designing VLSI chips, analog sensors, mixed signal circuit boards, thermodynamics and Control systems.

+## Major Focus

+- [Computer Hardware Engineer]: An engineer or architect who encompass the electronics engineering and electrical engineering fields, with subspecialities in analog, digital, or electromechanical systems.

+- [Computer Software Engineer]: An engineer who applies a software development process, which involves defining, implementing, testing, managing, and maintaining software systems, as well as developing the software development process itself.
 ## Specialty Areas

 - [[Processor Design]]: A subfield of computer science and computer engineering that deals with creating processor, a key component of computer hardware.